pro9964/ansibleAutoMode/README.md

-# WiggleMouse
+# AutoMode

-An app that wiggles your mouse in set intervals.
+An app that Automates certain things in set intervals.
 Though dead simple, quite popular with more than 40 000 downloads 2009-2015.

 # Build and run